-4.4 Assistant Principal 16-19 Student Experience and Support
+4.4 Assistant Principal Student Experience and Support

-The Assistant Principal 16-19 Student Experience and Support is responsible for:
+The Assistant Principal for Student Experience and Support is responsible for:

-- The referral point for local schools and Connexions for whom appropriate arrangements need to be in place on transition or for raising concerns. - Developing appropriate student support policies, procedures and processes which support child protection/ safeguarding and responsibilities associated with the Prevent duty. - Produce a termly report to governors on safeguarding including how the Group is meeting its responsibilities.
+- Undertaking strategic leadership of safeguarding services. - Acting as the referral point for local schools and Connexions for whom appropriate arrangements need to be in place on transition or for raising concerns. - Developing appropriate student support policies, procedures and processes which support child protection/ safeguarding and responsibilities associated with the Prevent duty. - Producing a termly report to governors on safeguarding including how the Group is meeting its responsibilities.